peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this PeterO.IByteWriter output);

-Wraps a byte writer (one that only implements a ReadByte method) to a riter (one that also implements a three-parameter Read method.)In the .NET implementation, this method is implemented as an extension ethod to any object implementing IByteWriter and can be called as ollows: `output.ToWriter()` .
-If the object's class already has a ToWriter method with the same arameters, that method takes precedence over this extension method.
+Wraps a byte writer (one that only implements a ReadByte method) to a writer (one that also implements a three-parameter Read method.)In the .NET implementation, this method is implemented as an extension method to any object implementing IByteWriter and can be called as follows: `output.ToWriter()` .
+If the object's class already has a ToWriter method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>